Job vacancies

 The Guildhall School of Music & Drama is a vibrant, international community of young musicians, actors and theatre technicians in the heart of the City of London.
 We produce outstanding graduates whose talents light up stages and concert platforms throughout the world.
 As well as providing professional training at junior, undergraduate and postgraduate level, the School has a substantial programme of regular performances, encompassing concerts, recitals, plays, operas and musicals open to the general public.

-For more information, download the Job Information Pack.
+For more detail, download the Job Information Pack.

 Please note that late applications will not be accepted.